 Doing a warm-up activity helps to create a lead-in to the ESL/EFL lesson.
 It is usually a short activity based on what the students are going to study.
 It helps students understand what they are about to learn in an indirect way.
 Furthermore, warm-up activities focus the students' attention and bring out any existing knowledge the students already have about the topic.
-You can find many ideas for warm-up activities in our Resources Section.

 7. Reviewing the previous lesson